Which license do I have: desktop or webfont?

 I’m building an app.
 Which license do I need?

-Use of our fonts in any type of software isn’t covered by the desktop or webfont license.
+Embedding or including our fonts in any type of software isn’t covered by the desktop or webfont license.
 A license extension is required.
 For terms and pricing, please inquire directly.
+If you are building a web-based app (and you are not embedding or including the fonts with the app), our webfont license may meet you needs.

 If you have a situation that is not addressed here, please don’t hesitate to contact us.